Deirdre Moore | September 2012

 Picture This: Exploring Art Elements in Picture Books

-The illustrations in those books in your library provide a great opportunity to introduce or review some basic art concepts.
+The illustrations in those books provide a great opportunity to introduce or review some basic art concepts.
 Teachers have always done lots of teaching with pictures but traditionally we have stuck to what’s in the picture rather than how the illustration was made.
 Just by asking some key questions using art elements, educators can help students enrich their own artwork, better appreciate the work of others, and improve each child’s ability to “read” the illustrations to deepen their comprehension of the text and appreciation for the story.

 Here are just a few suggestions of questions to ask for each of the art elements listed.
 Choose one or two elements and “read” the story using just the illustrations.
 For each illustration be sure to ask what feeling or mood the students perceive and what it tells them about the story (genre, subject, characters problem, solution).
 Point out trends or changes in the illustrations as the story progresses.